Ilocana Maiden: Background

-Olive La Torre directed Gloria Romero as a spirited, cigar-chomping country girl who rolls tobacco leaves into cigars for a living.
-Romero is a wonderful comedian, combining as she does a stately beauty and aristocratic nose with eyes that slant just (and maddeningly) so, plus a sense of humor game enough to undercut her impeccable poise; Dolphy does well in a supporting role as comic sidekick with an insatiable appetite.
-The film, set in the tobacco-growing lands of the Ilocos region, is also a lengthy advertisement on the many pleasures of smoking, with seemingly everyone onscreen from the loftiest haciendero to the lowliest tobacco roller casually lighting up fearsome-looking cigars made from uncut tobacco leaf; one character actually suffers asthma attacks if he can't get his regular nicotine fix, from the tightly rolled cigars that only Romero knows how to make.
+Olive La Torre directed Gloria Romero as a country girl who rolls tobacco leaves into cigars for a living.
+Romero is a comedian, combining as she does a nose with eyes that slant.
+Dolphy has a role as a comic sidekick.
+The film, set in the lands of the Ilocos region, is also a advertisement on smoking, with seemingly everyone onscreen from the haciendero to the tobacco roller lighting up cigars made from uncut tobacco leaf; one character actually suffers asthma attacks if he can't get nicotine, from the rolled cigars that only Romero knows how to make.